-Pine nuts are small tear-dropped shaped tannish-colored seeds that measure about 1/2 inch long.
+Pine nuts are small, tear-dropped shaped tannish-colored seeds that measure about 1/2 inch long.
 When eaten raw, the seeds have a soft bite and most have a sweet, buttery flavor.
-As their name implies, pine nuts to come from pine trees.
+As their name implies, pine nuts do come from pine trees.
 There are about 20 species of pine trees that produce seeds large enough to be worth harvesting to sell.
 In other pine trees, the seeds are also edible but are too small to be significant enough to harvest and sell for consumption.

 Pine Nuts Around the World